zeng-cong/Any/README.md

 # Any
 the class is a container that can wrap any type in c++

+like c++17 std::any

+but the class can use in c++11

 # example
 ```